TristanEDU/notes/docs/projects/robot-face.md

 </details>

-- The issue is when I change the positioning to absolute, fixed or sticky it disapears everywhere.
-I cant even find in it in the dev tools. ~~This may be a result of using relitive units when I was doing this...~~ *Nevermind that was not the issue it does the same thing when I use pixels as well.*
+-The issue is when I change the positioning to absolute, fixed or sticky it disapears everywhere.
+I cant even find in it in the dev tools.
+This may be a result of using relitive units when I was doing this... *Nevermind that was not the issue it does the same thing when I use pixels as well.*
--